hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/api/errors/exceptions.md

     :param reason: The reason for the exception.
     """
     def __init__(self, reason: str):
-        """
-        Initializes the AliexpressException.

-        :param reason: The reason for the exception.
-        """
         super().__init__()
         self.reason = reason

     def __str__(self) -> str:
-        """Returns the exception's reason."""
+        # Returns a string representation of the exception.
-        return '%s' % self.reason
+        return f'{self.reason}'

 class InvalidArgumentException(AliexpressException):
+    """
-    """Raised when arguments are not correct."""
+    Raised when arguments passed to a function are invalid.
+    """
     pass

 class ProductIdNotFoundException(AliexpressException):
+    """
-    """Raised if the product ID is not found.""" pass
+    Raised if the specified product ID is not found in the API.
+    """
+    pass

 class ApiRequestException(AliexpressException):
     """
-    Raised if the request to the AliExpress API fails.
+    Raised if there is an error during the API request execution.

-    :param reason: The reason for the failure.
     """
-    def __init__(self, reason: str):
-        super().__init__(reason)
-        logger.error(f"API request failed: {reason}")
+    pass

 class ApiRequestResponseException(AliexpressException):
+    """
-    """Raised if the request response is not valid.""" pass
+    Raised if the response received from the API is invalid.

-class ProductsNotFoundException(AliexpressException):
-    """Raised if no products are found."""
+    """
     pass

-class CategoriesNotFoundException(AliexpressException):
+class ProductsNotFoudException(AliexpressException):
+    """
-    """Raised if no categories are found."""
+    Raised if no products are found for the given criteria.
+    """
     pass

+class CategoriesNotFoudException(AliexpressException):
+    """
+    Raised if no categories are found for the given criteria.
+    """
+    pass

 class InvalidTrackingIdException(AliexpressException):
+    """
-    """Raised if the tracking ID is not present or invalid.""" pass
+    Raised if the provided tracking ID is invalid or not found.
+    """
+    pass
 ```